Description

 'The compound annual growth rate (CAGR) is a useful measure of growth over multiple time periods.
 It can be thought of as the growth rate that gets you from the initial investment value to the ending investment value if you assume that the investment has been compounding over the time period.'

-• Compared with SPY (18.7%) in the period of the last 3 years, the compounded annual growth rate (CAGR) of 7.4% is lower, thus worse.
+• During the last 3 years, the compounded annual growth rate (CAGR) is 9.2%, which is lower, thus worse than the value of 23.3% from the benchmark.

 Volatility: